 Are you afraid of things that go bump in the night?
-You should probably stop reading this right now, because we’ve listed the spookiest, darkest, most mysterious places in Halifax, with stories of ghost sightings that are sure to send a chill up your spine.
+If so, you should probably stop reading this right now, because we’ve listed the spookiest, darkest, most mysterious places in Halifax, with stories of ghost sightings that are sure to send a chill up your spine.

 Now known as one of the best places to experience East Coast seafood, The Five Fishermen wasn’t always a restaurant.